Last Updated: September 16th, 2020 at 2:14 pm

 If you don’t remember all 10 steps from the video, we review them below.

 1. Meeting with a field energy consultant.
-One of our representatives comes to your home, takes pictures and gathers information, including your power bill.
+One of our representatives comes to your home, takes pictures and gathers information, including your electric bill.
 We customize our design and proposal based off your specific needs.

 2. Design team.
 A professional design of what your panel array will look like is sent to you for approval.